-7. Students are required to produce a project write-up for submission to the examiners of no more than 4,500 words including all figures and figure legends, but excluding tables, bibliography and appendices.
-The finished report or dissertation must be submitted by 8th week, Hilary Term (10 March 2023).
+7. Students are required to produce a project write-up for submission to the examiners of no more than 4,500 words including the abstract and figure legends, but excluding tables, footnotes, bibliography and appendices.
+The finished write-up must be submitted by 8th week, Hilary Term (14 March 2025).
+Students may change their approved title on one occasion before noon on Friday of 4th week, Hilary Term.